Ex-British Consulate Staff Filed a Complaint Against China’s CGTN

 Cheng was released in late August after a 15-day incommunicado detention.

-The CGTN also aired what it called “video evidence” of Cheng’s illegal solicitation of prostitution, that is, surveillance camera footages, released by the police, in which, Cheng insisted that he was visiting a massage parlor, not a brothel.
+The CGTN also aired what it called "video evidence" of Cheng's illegal solicitation of prostitution — that is, surveillance camera video, released by the police, in which Cheng insisted that he was visiting a massage parlor, not a brothel.

-Such a mistake could have been easily verified or at least Cheng’s responses should have been included to balance the report.

 "Broadcasting such a 'confession' has no journalistic merit and is not the behavior of a real media outlet," Cheng said in the complaint.